 Other incentive packages tied to performance also help keep employees happy.

 CarShield Employees Get Out Into the Community

 The company supports an annual trip to Chicago for qualified employees to take in a baseball game between rivals St. Louis Cardinals and Chicago Cubs.
 Roughly 100 CarShield employees made the trip last season.

 “Employees get a free hotel room and a ticket to the ballgame as well as dinners out during that weekend, and it’s all paid for by the company,” Deubner said.

 CarShield brings in Valenti’s Market and Catering from St. Peters for lunch each Monday.
 And not a month goes by when the company doesn’t take some portion of its employees out for dinner with their families.

-The company also supports nearby charities, sponsoring local March of Dimes walks and acting as the lead sponsor of this year’s St. Louis Moolah Shrine Circus.
+The company also supports nearby charities, sponsoring local March of Dimes walks and acting as the lead sponsor of the 2017 St. Louis Moolah Shrine Circus.